-- For parents who are taking up a 30 hour place this term, you will need to reconfirm in order to access a 30 hour place in January 2018.
+- For parents who are taking up a 30 hour place this term, you will need to reconfirm in order to access a 30 hour place from April 2018.
 You are able to do this this through your childcare service account, even if you have missed your reconfirmation deadline.

 The term from which a child can access their extended entitlement is the same as the terms for children accessing the 15-hour universal entitlement

 The table below shows when a child becomes eligible: